roschaefer/Timetabling/UPtables/README.md

 UPtables is a [university timetabling](http://www.cs.uni-potsdam.de/wv/pdfformat/basotainsc13a.pdf) application tailored to the needs of the [department of computer science](http://www.cs.uni-potsdam.de/) at the [University of potsdam](https://www.uni-potsdam.de/en/), Germany.

-It uses [ruby on rails](http://rubyonrails.org/) as a frontend and the [potassco suite](http://potassco.sourceforge.net/) for problem solving.
+It uses [ruby on rails](http://rubyonrails.org/) as a front end and the [potassco suite](http://potassco.sourceforge.net/) for problem solving.

 ## System dependencies